8 minute read

-You get an email into boring old Outlook, which you would like to share with colleagues inside a Teams team, you don't have to copy/paste.
-Each channel in a team has an email address to which you simply forward the email.
+If you get an e-mail into boring old Outlook, which you would like to share with colleagues inside a Teams team, you don't have to copy/paste.
+Each channel in a team has an e-mail address to which you simply forward the e-mail.
 It then (almost magically) appears in the channel thread.

-You can find the email address by clicking on the channel's three dots and choosing Get email addres.
+You can find the e-mail address by clicking on the channel's three dots and choosing Get email address.

 Tip number 2 - simplified reader

 If someone writes a longer post in a Teams thread, you can turn on Simplified Reader with one click.

 This opens a more readable version of the post.
 You can even get it read to you by clicking the play button at the bottom of the reader.
 Whip out the popcorn.

 To view a post in Simplified Reader, click on the three dots and select Simplified Reader.